 4 - THINGS WILL FEEL UNCOMFORTABLE ON YOUR SKIN - SO BE NICE TO YOURSELF

-Whether it’s pole or an aerial apparatus - your skin will have a new and uncomfortable relationship, with your new-found pursuit.
-Again I can promise you this - with CONSISTENCY and PATIENCE in PRACTICE - you may find a place that there is no pain or discomfort.
+Whether it’s pole or an aerial apparatus - your skin will have a new and uncomfortable relationship with your new-found pursuit.
+Again I can promise you this - with CONSISTENCY and PATIENCE in PRACTICE - you may arrive to where there is no pain or discomfort.